RAF Kinloss: Mountain Rescue Team

-The RAF Kinloss Mountain Rescue Team (MRT) was established in July 1940 as part of the RAF Mountain Rescue Service.
+The RAF Kinloss Mountain Rescue Team (MRT) was established in July 1944 as part of the RAF Mountain Rescue Service.
 Prior to that, mountain rescue had been carried out by a voluntary team.
-With the closure of Kinloss as an RAF base in July 2012, the RAF Kinloss Mountain Rescue Team (MRT) was renamed the RAF Lossiemouth MRT.
-The team continued to operate from their existing purpose built base at Kinloss for over two years, until they moved into a 'D' Flight No. 202 Squadron hangar at Lossiemouth in February 2015.
+With the closure of Kinloss as an RAF base in July 2012, the RAF Kinloss Mountain Rescue Team was renamed the RAF Lossiemouth MRT.
+The team continued to operate from their existing purpose built base at Kinloss for over two years, until they moved into the former 'D' Flight No. 202 Squadron hangar at Lossiemouth in February 2015.

 Nimrod Major Servicing Unit

 The Nimrod Major Servicing Unit (NMSU) was established on 1 March 1971 to provide dedicated maintenance to the Hawker Siddeley Nimrod fleet.
 The unit provided servicing for both the maritime reconnaissance (MR1 and MR2) and reconnaissance (R1) variants of the Nimrod, from three hangars (No. 11, 12 and 13) on the north side of the airfield.
 The NMSU was manned by RAF personnel until June 1995 when the function was privatised.
 A joint venture of Flight Refuelling Aviation (FRA) and Serco took on the role, with the contract being renewed in 1998 when FRA became the primary contractor.
-BAE Systems took on the contract in 2000, with FRA still provided maintenance services and the organisation becoming known as the Nimrod Support Group (NSG).
+BAE Systems took over the contract in 2000.
+FRA still provided maintenance services and the organisation becoming known as the Nimrod Support Group (NSG).
 The NSG continued operating until the Nimrod's withdrawal from service in March 2010.